BCLab-UNM/Swarmathon-Robot/SwarmieAssembly/AssemblyManual/Assembly4:TopPlateAssembly.md

 - 3x ultrasound mount kits
 -	3x ultrasound sensors

 Remove the L-brackets from the ultrasound mount kits.
-Drill out the indicated holes to fit a 4-40 screw.
+The holes on the L-bracket are too small, so drill out the indicated holes to fit a 4-40 screw.
 A 1/8" drill bit was used for the holes pictured.

 ![Ultrasound Bracket Drill](AssemblyImages/L-BracketDrill.JPG)